JL-Benoit/SQL_Project_Data_Job_Analysis/README.md

 The course is based on a database he created, containing extensive information about the job market for data related roles in 2023 (positions, salaries, locations, key skills, etc.).

 By focusing specifically on data analyst roles, this project explores:
-- the highest-paying positions.
+- the highest paying positions.
-- the most in-demand skills.
+- the most in demand skills.
 - the skills associated with high salaries.
 </br>